zcash/lightwalletd/README.md

 ## Darksidewalletd & Testing

-Lightwalletd now supports a mode that enables integration testing of itself and wallets that connect to it.
+lightwalletd now supports a mode that enables integration testing of itself and wallets that connect to it.
 See the [darksidewalletd docs](docs/darksidewalletd.md) for more information.